mchaput/whoosh/docs/source/facets.rst

 Sorting and faceting search results in Whoosh is based on **facets**.
-Each facet associates a value with each document in the search results, allowing you to sort by the keys or use them group the documents.
+Each facet associates a value with each document in the search results, allowing you to sort by the keys or use them to group the documents.
 Whoosh includes a variety of **facet types** you can use for sorting and grouping (see below).